Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 The years of warfare have brought the United States few rewards.
 In Iraq, 4,475 American soldiers died and 32,220 were wounded.
 In Afghanistan, the toll through February 2013 was 2,165 dead and 18,230 wounded.
 By some estimates, the total monetary cost of the wars in Iraq and Afghanistan could easily reach $4 trillion, and the Congressional Budget Office believes that the cost of providing medical care for the veterans might climb to $8 billion by 2020.

 In Iraq, the coalition led by then-Prime Minister Nouri al-Maliki was able to win 92 of the 328 seats in parliament in May 2014, and he seemed poised to begin another term as the country’s ruler.
 The elections, however, did not stem the tide of violence in the country.
+The continued violence and conflict in the region, particularly the concurrent civil war in Syria, created the conditions for a new power to arise.
 In June 2014, the Islamic State of Iraq and Syria (ISIS), a radical Islamist militant group consisting of mostly Sunni Muslims and once affiliated with al-Qaeda, seized control of Sunni-dominated areas of Iraq and Syria.
 On June 29, 2014, it proclaimed the formation of the Islamic State with Abu Bakr al-Baghdadi as caliph, the state’s political and religious leader.
+Through a mix of apocalyptic ideology and highly aggressive and adaptable tactics, ISIS fighters -- many of whom were veterans of other conflicts -- were formidable and overwhelmed their adversaries.
+After taking over such a large portion of Syria and Iraq, ISIS gained access to the territory's oil infrastructure, which it used finance its operations.

 Citation/Attribution